Farmington Hills Assault & Battery Attorney

 No matter what circumstances surround your assault and battery charges, it is vital you get the assistance of a Farmington Hills assault defense attorney.
 Since 2002, I’ve helped people throughout Michigan fight for their rights.
 I treat every client like family, fighting to protect their rights as if the case were my own.
 You deserve an attorney who is concerned about your long-term needs, and my track record demonstrates that I understand what my clients need to move forward.

-Find out I can help you by calling (248) 599-0054.
-Consultation is free, and I am always ready to explore your options during this difficult time.
+Find out how I can help you by calling (248) 599-0054 or contacting me online.
+Your consultation is free, and I am always ready to explore your options during this difficult time.

 The Difference Between Assault & Battery Charges in Michigan